Varad2804/asic-design-class/README.md

 # Sum Calculation in C of numbers from 1 to N. Task-1 and Task-2

-This part(task-1 and task-2) demonstrates how to compile and run a simple C program that calculates the sum of numbers from 1 to 10 using both GCC and the RISC-V compiler.
+This part(task-1 and task-2) demonstrates how to compile and run a simple C program that calculates the sum of numbers from 1 to N using both GCC and the RISC-V compiler.
 Additionally, it covers basic debugging using Spike on a RISC-V architecture.

 ## Compiling the C Code with GCC